 As time goes by you may notice that the shine on your stock has become dull, but the good news is it’s easy enough to recapture its shine.
 However, if your gun was finished by a varnish in the factory, there’s no need to use any oil.
 Just some hard-wax polish and use a decent amount of elbow grease to regain that shine.

 If the gun stock was oil-finished, take a trip to your gunsmith and ask them their advice on which brand of oil they’d recommend.
 They can also offer you some advice on how to achieve the best finish with the chosen oil.
 Your gun will look as good as new in no time.

 Watch out for bulges or anything out of the ordinary

-If you notice any dark rings starting to appear down the barrels of your gun then you be recommended to take it to the nearest gunsmith as soon as possible as this could be a sign of barrel bulges.
-If the gunsmith gives the gun a clean bill of health it is wise to get them to give the barrel bores a good polish.
-After that be sure to clean your gun after every shoot to prevent any further worries.
+If you notice any dark rings starting to appear down your guns barrel then you be recommended to take it to the nearest gunsmith as soon as possible as this could be a sign of barrel bulges.
+If the gunsmith gives the gun a clean bill of health it is wise to get them to give the barrel bores a good polish using a bronze brush.
+After that make sure to continue cleaning the barrels after every shoot with a clean cloth and a cleaning rod to prevent any further worries.

 Its often quite easy to forget about shotgun cleaning and maintenance when returning home, however, just a few minutes of TLC can make a huge difference to the life and longevity of your firearm.
 If you would like to take a closer look at any of the shooting tours we currently offer, you can find the full list of tours here, or visit our Youtube playlist of shooting videos here.
 If you would like to speak to one of our shooting experts about any of the shooting tours we offer on our website, you can do so by calling them on 01603 407596 or by emailing them at email@example.com